Conditions & Treatments

 Kidney and Pancreas Transplant

-Einstein’s team specializes in cutting-edge video-assisted and minimally-invasive kidney transplant techniques to best serve our patients.
+Einstein's team specializes in cutting-edge video-assisted and minimally-invasive kidney transplant techniques to best serve our patients.
 We treat patients who are HIV positive and provide transplants to those patients when kidneys are available.

 Living Kidney Donor Transplant

 The most popular kidney transplant option is a living kidney donor.
 Receiving a donor kidney from a relative, friend or even acquaintance eliminates the wait for a suitable organ.
 Donating an organ is truly giving the gift of life and living donors are remarkable people who have made an incredible sacrifice for transplant patients.